econdepe/capturetheether/Lotteries/GuessTheSecretNumberChallenge.md

 # CHALLENGE : GUESS THE SECRET NUMBER

 The lottery consists in guessing an 8-bit unsigned (i.e. positive) integer.
+This challenge is very similar to the previous one (Guess The Number), only that now what's stored on-chain is the hash of the number, rather than the number itself.

 ## Strategy

-This challenge is very similar to the previous one, only that now what's stored on-chain is the hash of the number, rather than the number itself.
 At the moment there is no known way of reversing the keccak256 hash function***.
 What this means is that no attack algorithm will perform much better than sheer brute-force.
 Brute force is an essentially useless attack since the number of different hashes is a humongous number, 2^256.
 It's hard to visualize how big this number is, but let's try: